 References & suggested further reading:

-Progressions (Astrology: a Language of Life) by Robert Blaschke
+Progressions (Astrology: a Language of Life) (affiliate link) by Robert Blaschke

 In Predictive Astrology: The Eagle and the Lark by Bernadette Brady, an illuminating chapter dedicated to progressions offers students of astrology tools to help understand the meaning of progressions in individual lives.
 Excellent!